 Created during the unprecedented period of the COVID 19 pandemic we have hosted more than two hundred tellers and poets from every continent in an extravaganza approaching a thousand hours of performance.
-Our is hosted in Marrakech, the magical Red City with a tradition of storytelling as old as the nearby Atlas Mountains.
-We are delighted that the next steps in this adventure lead to the Marrakech International Storytelling Festival from 12 to 20 February 2022 withperfomances in a number of venues including cafes, museums and historic riads.
+Our project is hosted in Marrakech, the magical Red City with a tradition of storytelling as old as the nearby Atlas Mountains.
+We are delighted that the next steps in this adventure lead to the Marrakech International Storytelling Festival from 12 to 19 February 2023 with performances in a number of venues including cafes, museums and historic riads.
 More than forty of the worlds best kown storytellers and poets will tell in languages including English, Darija and Amazigh.
 There will also be workshops, educational outreach, socialising and opportunities for all to learn, grow and tell.
 Fix these dates in your diary and start planning now to join what promises to be an unforgettable event.

 Marrakech is a mediaeval walled city, the accommodation that is unique to this part of the world are its famous riads, atmospheric houses built around private courtyard gardens that typically have around five or six bedrooms.
 These intimate spaces offer a very personal brand of hospitality and a perfect setting for storytelling.

-The wonderful festival partner Riads below are just as excited about the festival as our storytellers, together our aim is get the medina buzzing with stories and contribute to the restart of tourism after the pandemic.
+The wonderful festival partner Riads above are just as excited about the festival as our storytellers, together our aim is get the medina buzzing with stories and contribute to the restart of tourism after the pandemic.

 Our partner Riads have supported us by each donating a room for a teller, you can support them by BOOKING DIRECT and staying with them to immerse yourself in the Festival experience.